NoTime4Inertia/causal-models-in-python_actr/README.md

 # causal-models-in-python_actr

-This repo holds four ACT-R models for causal reasoning over a bomb diffusion task.
+This repo holds five ACT-R models for causal reasoning over a bomb diffusion task.

+## Prerequisite Downloads/Installs

+You must have Python ACT-R to run the models.
+Change line 4 to match the path to your ACT-R directory.
+For Python ACT-R, go here: https://github.com/CarletonCognitiveModelingLab/python_actr

 ## Causal Models: